-Helena has spoken at a wide range of conferences and other events in the UK and abroad.
-In March 2013, she gave oral evidence to the All Party Parliamentary Group on Migration during their investigation of the new family migration rules.
-In 2011, she addressed the AGM of Joint Council for the Welfare of Immigrants (http://jcwi.wordpress.com/2011/11/02/new-video-talk-dr-helena-wray-on-family-migration/).With Alison Hunter of Wesley Gryk Solicitors, she writes the chapter on family members for Free Movement of Workers: Implementation in the UK, an annual report commissioned by the European Union and co-ordinated by Centre for Migration Law, Radboud University, Nijmegen.
+In March 2013, Helena gave oral evidence to the All Party Parliamentary Group on Migration during their investigation of the new family migration rules.
+In 2011, she addressed the AGM of Joint Council for the Welfare of Immigrants.
 She is an executive committee member of the Migration and Law Network and has authored or co-authored several policy submissions on behalf of the Network.
-In 2010, she convened a conference, sponsored by Middlesex University and the Migration and Law Network, on Long-term Residence and Naturalisation in the UK.

 Helena has a longstanding interest in the provision of legal services.
 She was a founder member and former Chair of Barnet Law Service, a law centre that provided legal advice and representation to those living and working in the London Borough of Barnet.
 She has a PhD from SOAS, University of London and a degree in French Literature from Sussex University.
-She is a former solicitor and, before becoming an academic, worked for several years in a City of London law firm.
+She is a former solicitor and previously worked in a City of London law firm.